 Biography: Bishop Forrest Ray Nance, Jr.

 After retirement from the Army, Bishop Nance made a commitment to God that he would serve Him with the same dedication and commitment he had afforded man’s army.
 Upon arrival back to the United States he joined Pilgrim Holy Temple in King George, VA and served faithfully as an usher, pastor’s aide, teacher of the Adult Sunday School, as well as, conducted the Wednesday night Bible Study.
 His faithfulness caused him to be appointed as the church administrator where he monitored the Church’s daily operations.
 He was ordained Deacon by his Pastor — Bishop Norman White and later, because of the call of God upon his life, appointed as a Minister of the Gospel.
 In 1998, while still a faithful Minister serving at Pilgrim Holy Temple Church, at the recommendation of his pastor, he was “Ordained Elder” by Apostle Ivan L. Grant, Sr., NCOG Presiding Prelate.
 Upon Bishop Whites’ departure, he assumed the responsibility of a Shepherd as he continued to teach the people the Word of God under the supervision of Apostle Grant.
-Bible Study moved into his home, services expanded and overflowed into outdoor tent services, and as attendance grew he was led by God to establish Saints In Christ Church in King George, VA and he was installed as Pastor in 2000.
-In 2003 when the National Fellowship Churches of God expanded to include membership levels to its supporting churches, Bishop Nance was led by God for the church to become a Covenant Member and he bears the distinction of being a Founding Member of the Nation of NFCOG.
+Bible Study moved into his home, services expanded and overflowed into outdoor tent services, and as attendance grew he was led by God to establish Saints In Christ Church and he was installed as Pastor in 2000.
 With the guidance of the Holy Spirit, support of both his wife and Apostle Grant, the church grew and quickly became an asset to the community.
-He served as pastor faithfully in King George, VA until such time as God release him and moved upon him in October 2013 to establish Faith Temple in Warsaw, VA.
+He has served as a pastor faithfully under the leadership of Apostle Grant for over ten (10) years.
+In 2003 when the National Fellowship Churches of God expanded to include membership levels to its supporting churches, Bishop Nance was led by God for Saints in Christ Church to become a Covenant Member and he bears the distinction of being a Founding Member of the Nation of NFCOG.
 His gift has truly made room for him.
 Over the years, he has remained faithful to his call to preach and teach the Gospel.
-He serves the National Fellowship Churches of God as a member of the Board of Elders (Directors), Instructor in the NFCOG Bible Institute, and untiringly works with the Uth4Christ Ministry during its Summer Camp activities.
-His desire to build the Kingdom of God causes him to reach beyond the boundaries of the Nation of NFCOG to conduct Bible Study and assist other Pastors in their endeavors to train and develop God’s people.
+He serves the National Fellowship Churches of God as a member of the Board of Elders (Directors), and untiringly works with the Uth4Christ Ministry during its Summer Camp activities.
+His desire to build the Kingdom of God reaches beyond the boundaries of the Nation of NFCOG, as he conducts Bible Study and assists other Pastors in their endeavors to train and develop God’s people.